yochaigal/cairn/wip/2e/reliquary.md

   - Shatter this crystal to merge with a tree you can touch.
 You can perceive the goings-on within whatever forest that tree belongs to.

 ## Falconstone, 3 charges
  - Perceive the world through the eyes and ears of a nearby bird of prey.
-You feel whatever they do, but have no control.
+You feel whatever it feels but have no control.
  - **Recharge**: Kill and eat a common quarry, cooking the meat alongside the stone.

-## Phantom Lantern, 1 charge
+## Wraith Lantern, 1 charge
 - Write someone's name onto its glass and it will disappear.
 The lantern reveals a path to their current location, visible only to the holder (day or night).
-- **Recharge**: Kill the last person found with the lantern, trapping their spirit inside.
+- **Recharge**: Kill the last person found with the help of the lantern, trapping their spirit inside.
+The lantern must be nearby when they are killed.

 ## Harbinger's Bell, 1 charge
 - Hang at chest-height to ring when danger is imminent.